 The researchers expect to launch a full-scale Phase II trial of this latest advance in minimally invasive robotic surgery sometime in late summer of this year.

 Drs.
 Schweinsteiger and Klose disclosed that they are officers and stockholders in Scherz Roboter, the company that manufactures the Michelangelo robot.

-Link to Presse-Agentur Österreich article here.
+More details are available at a link to the Presse-Agentur Österreich article here.